guettli/programming-guidelines/README.rst

 If you are doing some kind of software project for the first time, then focus on getting it done.
 Don't waste time to do it perfect, reusable, fast or portable.
 You don't know the needs of the future today.
 One main goal: Try to make your code easy to understand without comments and make the customer happy.
 First get the basics working, then tests and CI, then listen to the new needs, wishes and dreams of your customers.

-If you are developing web or server applications, don't waste time for making your code working on Linux and MS-Windows.
-Focus on Linux.
+Example: If you are developing web or server applications, don't waste time for making your code working on Linux and MS-Windows.
+Focus on one platform.

+See `Minimum viable product <https://en.wikipedia.org/wiki/Minimum_viable_product>`_

 Use a modern IDE
 ................